Every single Victorian deserves to be safe, equal and respected.

 How can I be involved?

-If you’d like to know more about the Ballarat saturation model, sign up to our mailing list and follow the prompts in the welcome email to receive regular updates.
+If you’d like to know more about the Ballarat saturation model, sign up to the dedicated mailing list.
+This list is separate from our general mailing list.
 Get up to date by reading previous newsletters.

 You can also get in touch by emailing our coordination team at practice@respectvictoria.vic.gov.au.